err0r500/foundational-knowledge-for-programmers/README.md

 Feel free to contribute if you know some great resources that fits the definition above !

+NB : "foundational knowledge" is very different from "basic knowledge" : if you're a newcomer in the field, aiming to become "job-ready" (argh)... it may not be the shortest path.

 ## Computer Science
 ### Category Theory
 - [Bartosz Milewski introduction (video playlist)](https://www.youtube.com/playlist?list=PLbgaMIhjbmEnaH_LTkxLI7FMa2HsnawM_)